AdrienChampion/induction_for_dummies/src/readme.md

 - [Transition Systems](./trans)

-    Transition systems are *one way* to encode a wide variety of programs in a formalism suited for formal verification.
-Following sections will discuss all notions in the context of transition system as they are fairly easy to understand.
+    Transition systems are *one way* to encode a wide variety of programs in a framework suited for formal verification.
+Following sections will discuss all notions in the context of transition systems as they are fairly easy to understand.
 They definitely have downsides, but one can get a surprising mileage out of them if careful.

 - [SMT and Transition Systems](./trans_smt)